NCAR/i-wrf/docs/Users_Guide/lulcredcloud.rst

   * Request an exploratory account.
 The instructions are on the `CAC TechDocs page: How Do I Request an Exploratory Project? <https://portal.cac.cornell.edu/techdocs/general/CACportal/#how-do-i-request-an-exploratory-project>`__ Note that an exploratory project does not have enough compute hours to complete this set of instructions.

-* For new projects and the existing projects, make sure that the project has Red Cloud subscriptions.
+* For new projects and existing projects, make sure that the project has Red Cloud subscriptions.

 * Log in to Red Cloud's `Red Cloud Horizon web interface <https://redcloud2.cac.cornell.edu/>`_.